abhsrivastava/abhsrivastava.github.io/_posts/2018-11-3-Hangman-Game-Using-ZIO.md

 def gameLoop(state: State) : IO[IOException, State] = ???
 ```

-The game loop is the method which decides whether its time to terminate the game or keep playing.
+The game loop is the method which decides whether it's time to terminate the game or keep playing.
 If the decision is to keep playing then it recursively calls itself.

 ```scala
 def gameLoop(state: State) : IO[IOException, State] = {